-- The kind of contribution they are expected to make.
+- the kind of contribution they are expected to make.
 If it is a discussion or debate we should tell them in advance about the range of views being represented and, wherever possible, the names of other contributors. - whether their contribution will be live or recorded and/or edited.
-When recorded, we should not guarantee it will be broadcast. - we can only give a broad outline of question areas because the direction the interview takes will be dependent on what is said.

-- their contribution may be used by other BBC outlets, streamed online or used on other platforms/media. - we expect contributors to be honest, straightforward and truthful.
+When recorded, we should not guarantee it will be broadcast. - we can only give a broad outline of question areas because the direction the interview takes will be dependent on what is said. - their contribution may be used by other BBC outlets or streamed online. - we expect contributors to be honest, straightforward and truthful.

-2. The Collaborative Contributor
+2) The Collaborative Contributor

 This is someone who is more central to the programme and involved in a collaborative fashion.
 This includes, for example, contributors to some reality programmes such as Little Angels or DIY SOS and observational documentaries such as Skint.
 Gaining consent will often be a result of a dialogue over time, allowing a relationship to be built between programme maker and participant.
-It is useful and beneficial to keep a contemporaneous note of any discussions and to follow up verbal information or assurances with a letter.
+It is useful and beneficial to keep a contemporaneous note of any discussions and follow up information or assurances provided verbally with a letter.
 In addition to giving the basic information outlined for "straightforward contributors", it may be appropriate to raise the following issues with collaborative contributors:

-- the likely time commitment, impact on their daily lives and the production team's expectations of filming activities and access. - the final content will be a fair and truthful representation of what they say and do. - the need for the contributor to consider the consequences of taking part, post-transmission, for themselves and their families.
+- the likely time commitment, impact on their daily lives and the production team's expectations of filming activities and access. - the final content will be a fair and truthful representation of what they say and do. - the need for the contributor to consider the consequences of taking part for themselves and their families.

 We do not normally allow contributors a preview of BBC content.
 However, when a preview is offered to a collaborative contributor for editorial, ethical or legal reasons, we must be able to demonstrate the terms under which it was granted.
 It is best to do this in writing in advance.
 We should always make it clear that we are not surrendering editorial control and that any changes made as a result will generally only relate to the correction of agreed factual inaccuracies, concerns about the welfare of children, or for reasons of personal safety, or national security.
-See Section 5 Fairness - Access Agreements and Release of Untransmitted Material to Third Parties and Editorial Policy Further Guidance: Access Agreements and Indemnity Forms.
+See Section 5 Fairness - Access Agreements and Release of Untransmitted Material to Third Parties.

-We may ask contributors to sign a contract which formalises the terms of their dealings with us, and includes a declaration of personal information which may bring the BBC into disrepute (for example, criminal convictions) or which may involve possible conflicts of interest.
+We may ask contributors to sign a contract which formalises the terms of their dealings with us, and includes a declaration of personal information which may bring the BBC into disrepute, for example, criminal convictions, or which may involve possible conflicts of interest.
 See Section 3: Accuracy.

-3. The Vulnerable Contributor
+3) The Vulnerable Contributor